How to Get a GED® or HiSET® in Mississippi

 • Enrolled: You cannot be enrolled in an accredited high school or be a high school graduate.

-• Accommodations: GED: You must apply for disability accommodations through the GED Testing Service page.
-HiSET: Find out about disability accommodations and fill out your HiSET Accommodations Request Form.
+• Accommodations: You must apply for disability accommodations through the GED Testing Service website or fill out a HiSET Accommodations Request Form on the HiSET website.

-• Diploma: After passing either the GED test or HiSET Exam, the State of Mississippi will award you an HSE certificate that will show you have achieved the same level of knowledge as a high school graduate.
-Check the rules and regulations for the Mississippi GED test or Mississippi HiSET exam for more information.
+• Diploma: After passing the GED test or HiSET exam, the State of Mississippi will award you a high school equivalency certificate, showing that you have achieved the same level of knowledge as a high school graduate.

 Over 20 Million Adults

-That’s how many have successfully passed their high school equivalency test.
+That's how many have successfully passed the GED & HiSET.
 So why wait?

 "I want to get my education for my daughters, so that we can have a better life.
 My daughters have inspired me simply by growing up.
 I’ve noticed how things aren’t so easy when you’re a single parent, and I want to show them that just because their mommy is raising them alone doesn’t mean she has to stop everything when something gets in her way."